GoogleChromeLabs/tooling.report/tests/transformations/subtests/flags/index.md

 importance: 1
 ---

-Applications often make use of flags, which are essentially values that are inlined into code at build-time.
-In many cases, it's important that these value are inlined prior to bundling.
-This is particularly important for conditional flags that affect control flow, since these can determine which modules end up being bundled.
+Applications often make use of flags, which are values set at build-time.
+Evaluating these values prior to bundling enables many useful optimizations.
+For example, flags can make certain code paths unreachable, allowing modules to be pruned from the dependency tree.

 **index.js**